 Types of Truck Accident Claims

 There can be many different types of claims that result from trucking accidents.
-A few of these claims include, but are not limited to:
+A few of the claims an Austin truck accident lawyer will work with include, but are not limited to:

 - Semi-truck accident claims